|

 or other locating aids.
 I strongly recommend reinforcing the wing join

+with a metal spar through the fuselage.
 There will be no such problem with the horizontal tailplanes.
 They slot

 onto the front of the fin for a solid fit.
+The undercarriage is cleverly engineered to ensure simple alignment of

 the complex-looking assembly.
 The centre section of the lower fuselage is